Jscherbe/frontend/docs-src/content/sass/core/button/index.md

-Print styles to reset browser button style
+Reset CSS for button (to change browser defaults for button styling)